William & Mary Data & Information Overview

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of William & Mary, see our tuition and fees and room and board pages.

 Student Loan Debt

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At William & Mary, approximately 25% of students took out student loans averaging $7,654 a year.
 That adds up to $30,616 over four years for those students.

 The student loan default rate at William & Mary is 1.0%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 How Much Money Do William & Mary Graduates Make?students who graduate with a bachelor's degree recipients from William & Mary make around $58,500 per year during the early years of their employment.
-That's great news for William & Mary students since it is 43% more than the average college graduate's salary of $40,800 per year.
+This is good news for future William & Mary graduates since it is 47% more than the average college graduate's salary of $39,802 per year.